 Instructions

-In a large casserole pot or dutch oven heat the butter and cook the bacon until it's crispy, before removing it to a plate.
+In a large casserole pot or dutch oven heat the butter and cook the bacon until it's crispy, before removing it to a plate lined with kitchen paper to soak up any excess fat.

-Add the onion to the bacon fat, and cook it until softened.
+Add the onion to the pan, and cook it in the butter and bacon fat until softened and translucent.

-Pour in the kidney beans plus their liquid and then add the tomatoes and chicken broth.
+Pour the kidney beans and their liquid into the pan and then add the tomatoes and chicken broth.

 Add the bay leaves, bacon and parmesan rind (if using), season with salt and pepper and bring to a simmer for 20 minutes.

-Cook your pasta for five or six minutes so it is still al dente, and then drain it and serve in warm bowls.
+Cook your pasta for nine or ten minutes so it is still al dente, and then drain it and place in warm serving bowls.

-Ladle the soup over the top of the pasta and garnish it with freshly grated parmesan and chopped parsley.
+Ladle the hot kidney beans soup over the top of the pasta and garnish it with freshly grated parmesan and chopped parsley.
+Season to taste and enjoy!

 Pasta E Fagioli works wonderfully with a medium-bodied red wine like a Chianti/Sangiovese or Barbera, or perhaps a Californian Cabernet Sauvignon.
-If you are intent on drinking white wine then try a Verdicchio or a Falanghina.
+If you prefer white wine, try a Verdicchio or a Falanghina.

 Substitutions and variations